Barelidap/Tass-from-Temu/README.md

 7. The renderer displays all live analytics on screen.
 8. If a visitor disappears from the frame, the system waits **2 seconds** before considering the visit complete.
 This helps avoid ending visits due to brief tracking interruptions.
 9. Once a visit is completed, its statistics are permanently stored in a local **SQLite** database.
+10. After the database insert is completed, the application sends a statistics update event through **Server-Sent Events**.
+11. The browser receives the event and requests the latest statistics from the FastAPI API.
+12. The statistics panel beside the video stream updates automatically without refreshing the page.

 This significantly reduces unnecessary computation since demographic models are executed only once per visitor while also allowing long-term analytics to be collected across multiple sessions.

 ---